-10.1.4 Hours of Operation.
+10.1.4 HOURS OF OPERATION.

-- 1. OLF Webster Control Tower is open for operations Mon-Fri, 0900-1700 EST/EDT or Sunset, whichever is earlier, excluding holidays.
-Use of OLF Webster must be coordinated through Central Schedules.
-Unscheduled requests for use of Webster shall be coordinated with ATC. - 2.
-Twenty-four hour advance notice is required to operate from the airfield with a closed control tower.
-Air Operations Officer or ATC Facility Officer approval is required to operate with the control tower closed.
-All aircraft, including UA, operating at OLF Webster after published hours shall report the number of pattern operations conducted to NAS Patuxent River Base Operations, COMM (301) 342-3836/7, DSN 342-3836/7, as soon as possible after completion. - 3.
+1. WOLF Control Tower is open for operations Mon-Fri, 0900-1700 EST/EDT or Sunset, whichever is earlier, excluding holidays.
+Use must be coordinated through Central Schedules and unscheduled requests for use of Webster shall be coordinated with ATC.

+- 2. 24-hour advance notice is required to operate from the airfield with a closed control tower.
+Air Operations Officer or ATCFO approval is required to operate with the control tower closed.
+All aircraft, including UA, operating at WOLF after published hours shall report the number of pattern operations conducted to NAS Patuxent River Base Operations, COMM: (301) 342-3836/7, DSN 342-3836/7, as soon as possible after completion. - 3.
 A PPR is required for non-NAS Patuxent River based aircraft.

-10.1.5 Compass Rose
+10.1.5 COMPASS ROSE

-Compass Rose is not available at Webster Outlying Field.
+Compass Rose is not available at WOLF.

-10.1.6 Annual Weather.
+10.1.6 ANNUAL WEATHER.

-Webster Outlying Field area experiences a wide variety of weather phenomena throughout the year similar to NAS Patuxent River as described in paragraph 1.6.
+WOLF area experiences a wide variety of weather phenomena throughout the year, similar to NAS Patuxent River as described in paragraph 1.6.

-10.1.7 Arresting Gear
+10.1.7 ARRESTING GEAR

-No arresting gear installed at Webster Outlying Field.
+No arresting gear installed at WOLF.